MortezaAdl/SiameseFC/README.md

 4) Download training data
 cd to the directory where this README.md file located, then:
 `mkdir data`
-Download [video sequences](https://drive.google.com/file/d/0B7Awq_aAemXQSnhBVW5LNmNvUU0/view) in `data` and unzip the archive.
+Download [video sequences](http://got-10k.aitestunion.com/downloads_dataset/val_data) in `data` and unzip the archive.
 The original model on the paper is trained with the ImageNet(ILSVRC15) dataset, which has millions of labeled images.
-For simplicity, we only use OTB15 for training and VOT for validation.
-The training data contains 78 vedios, which total thirty thousand images.
+For simplicity, we only use GOT-10K Validation data set for training and OTB100 for validation.
+The training data contains 180 vedios, which total around 20000 thousand images.
 5) Prepare tfrecord file for training data
 To reduce the time for reading images during training, we write all the training data into a single tfrecord file.
 Execute `python3 get_shuffled_list_from_vedio.py` to generate a shuffled list of information of all examplar search imge pairs for training.